-The last column calculates what proportion of all marked fish in the river above the trap site, at the beginning of each day, that group of fish represents.
+The last column calculates what proportion that a group of fish represents of all marked fish in the river above the trap site, at the beginning of each day.

-The sum of each group's outmigrant column must equal the ACCE daily production estimate for marked smolts.
+The sum of all group's daily outmigrant columns must equal the ACCE daily production estimate for marked smolts.
 The only variable that can be altered is the daily mortality rate (a constant).
 If necessary, an iterative process varies the mortality rate until the model output exactly matches the ACCE daily production estimate and all remaining fish are accounted for by mortality.